1coderookie/KobraGoNeoInsights/docs/index.md

 Please make sure to **mind the expandable textboxes** as they contain valuable informations!
 Depending on the color of the box, it's either a

-??? warning "Warning"

-    Like "Caution, don't touch the hot nozzle!"

 ??? tip "Tip"

     Like "Level the position of the ABL sensor in relation to the nozzle."